Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Methodology

 Emerging as a research trend is the production and publication of high-resolution still-images which showcase the internal workings of multiphase pipe flows.
 Undoubtedly, the topological complexity inherent in such flows poses a significant challenge, necessitating improved capacities in photography and visual data processing; for example, a study by \citet{WidyatamaEA18} demonstrates a growing joint interest between multiphase fluid dynamicists and signal processing engineers.

 Here, three peer-reviewed sources of pictorial data are studied, all of which offer compelling snapshots of the bubble centring phenomenon in horizontal gas-liquid slug flow generated from systems with liquid dynamic viscosity ($\muL$) values larger than that of water (i.e., HVLs).
-For the sake of clarity, each dataset is assigned a short-form label and simplified set notation is used to differentiate isolated flow-cases.
-Table \ref{tab:01} outlines $\muL$-range, $\Fr$-range, number of cases $N$, set notation, pipe diameter $D$ and abbreviation used for the three datasets, along with liquid density $\rhoL$ and surface tension $\sigma$.\footnote{K20 $\rhoL$-values are obtained using figure 10 of their paper (temperature-dependent correlations for $\muL$ and $\rhoL$); no such correlation is available for $\sigma$ and thus a singular value is utilized.} Included are a total of $N_{\scriptscriptstyle \Sigma}=38$ cases across a liquid viscosity spectrum of $\muL\in[1,960]\unit{mPa.s}$, all displaying variable degrees of observable long bubble centring.
-Other than N23's $\{1.\mathrm{j}\mid\forall \mathrm{j}\}$\textemdash the referential water baseline\textemdash all cases considered are herein classified as HVL-containing.\footnote{$\forall \mathrm{j}$: for all defined values of $\mathrm{j}$.}
+For the sake of clarity, each dataset is assigned a short-form label and simplified set notation is used to differentiate isolated flow-cases.\footnote{See \ref{sec:A4} for an overview of basic set notation used here.} Table \ref{tab:01} outlines $\muL$-range, $\Fr$-range, number of cases $N$, set notation, pipe diameter $D$ and abbreviation used for the three datasets, along with liquid density $\rhoL$ and surface tension $\sigma$.\footnote{K20 $\rhoL$-values are obtained using figure 10 of their paper (temperature-dependent correlations for $\muL$ and $\rhoL$); no such correlation is available for $\sigma$ and thus a singular value is utilized.}$^{,}$\footnote{Although diameter $D$ varies between datasets, the impact of changing $D$ on centring extent is not explicitly studied here.
+That is, other than continuity analysis provided in \S\ref{sec:3.1}, centring relationality is investigated within datasets which have constant values of $D$ (see also footnote 5).} Included are a total of $N_{\scriptscriptstyle \Sigma}=38$ cases across a liquid viscosity spectrum of $\muL\in[1,960]\unit{mPa.s}$, all displaying variable degrees of observable long bubble centring.
+Other than N23's $\{1.\mathrm{j}\mid\forall \mathrm{j}\}$\textemdash the referential water baseline\textemdash all cases considered are herein classified as HVL-containing.

 To retrieve centring data from supplied photos, rigorous analyses were performed using open-source, vectorized graphics software Inkscape (v.1.3.2) which offers exceptional resolution and, by proxy, measurement capabilities.
 Although the data have, technically, already been published in raw plainness, the incurred extent of bubble centring was not formally investigated, nor was it measured and correlated to metrics such as $\muL$ and $\gamma$.
 Observations made through eyesight are inadequate; typically, high levels of magnification are required to properly locate gas-liquid and liquid-solid interfaces, as was done for this study.